VERA Overview

 X16 after start (or reset) is 80 column text mode.
 The displayed text starts in

-Video memory $00000 which we can verify by VPOKE to that address.
+Video memory $1B000 which we can verify by VPOKE to that address.
 The memory is

 organized in a way that first byte contains a character code.
 The second

-character contains a color attribute, the third second character displayed,
+character contains a color attribute, the third byte contains second character displayed,

-fourth color attribute for that character and so on.
+fourth byte contains color attribute for that second character and so on.
 So if we want to write

-only characters we have to write to every other address starting with $00000,
+only characters we have to write to every other address starting with $1B000,

 incremented by two for each write to the screen.
 And that is exactly what the Increment